LUMIERE DURHAM 2009, 2013, LUMIERE LONDON 2016

 Dresses could be seen in several locations during Lumiere London 2016: on King’s Boulevard and on Stable Street in King’s Cross, as well as in a window at the Liberty department store.

-Dresses was also featured as part of the Lumiere Durham programme in 2009 and 2013.
+Dresses was first featured as part of the Lumiere Durham programme in 2009 and returned for Lumiere Durham 2013 and Lumiere London 2016.